ucsd-dsc-arts/dsc160-final-dsc160_final_group12/README.md

   - [link to code]().
   - [Title of Paper with Link]().
 - Training data.
 Short description of training data including bibliographic info. [link to data]().

+**User Handwritten Text:** Image of handwritten text that is created by the user and passed into the text recognition model.

 ## Code